mriganv/Deep-Learning/README.md

 ### Attempt #3
 Input:
 Selected Tanh activation for hidden layers and Sigmoid for the output layer.
-Selected 3 hidden layers with 70, 40 and 10 neurons for each layer respectively.
-This gave us 6,761 total trainable parameters for the model.
+Selected 3 hidden layers with 7, 5 and 3 neurons for each layer respectively.
+This gave 412 total trainable parameters for the model.
 With 50 epochs for the training model, results are below.

 ![Screenshot 2021-11-11 142727](https://user-images.githubusercontent.com/81407869/141378011-7ba7c7cc-5b19-4923-afd7-13a85186dd1f.jpg)